0x5bfa/Files/.github/README.md

 **Improve localization**
 </br>
-Localization of Files is maintained in Crowdin.
-We [invite you](https://crowdin.com/project/files-app) to there if you'd like contribute to localization and give you proofreader role after verification if you'd like you to proofread existing localizations.
+Localization of Files is managed in Crowdin.
+We [invite you](https://crowdin.com/project/files-app) to there if you'd like to contribute to localization and give you proofreader role after verification if you'd like to proofread the existing localizations.

 ## Screenshots